Olssdani/3D-editor/README.md

 ## Functionality do be added soon
-- Make GUI and scene be one window
+- Make GUI and scene to be one window
 - Shadows
 - More primitives
 - Model loader